- Home /

 - Navigating second or third marriages and blended families.
 Step parenting and blended families can be very challenging and can put a lot of pressure on a new relationship.
 Couples often need help to define their role with each other’s children.

 - Relationship in transition, moving to next stage such as:

-14. Learning to be successfully single.
-Coming out of a long-term relationship can be scary, counselling can help us face our fears and limiting beliefs and embrace the next phase of lives with optimism and courage.
+- Learning to be successfully single.
+Coming out of a long-term relationship can be scary.
+Counselling can help us face our fears and limiting beliefs and encourage us to embrace the next phase of lives with optimism and courage.

-*** It is more beneficial and much more effective, if couples would consider seeing a relationship or marriage counsellor when the cracks first begin to show, and before the damaging patterns become habit and harder to untangle and change.
+*** It is more beneficial and much more effective, if couples consider seeing a relationship or marriage counsellor when the cracks first begin to show, and before the damaging patterns become habit and more difficult to untangle and change.

 *** Not all marriages or relationships are meant to go on and marriage counselling can provide closure, support and understanding to both partners.

 *** However if two people are willing to explore openly the issues that brought them to this point reconciliation is always possible.

 Who is marriage and relationship counselling for?

 - Couples and Individuals who want a better relationship with their partners and or themselves.